Azure-Samples/data-lake-store-adls-dot-net-samples/README.md

 author: rahuldutta90
 ---

-# Azure Data Lake Store: Getting Started
+# Azure Data Lake Store .NET: Additional Samples

 This sample demonstrates how to interact with Azure Data Lake Store service using the .NET SDK.
 The sample walk through following:
 - Acquire an Azure ActiveDirectory OAuth token (ServiceClientCredential) using username and password.